 Iris Isabel Mary Lancaster (née Burt) was born in Oxford in1926.
 She was brought up in Hayfield Road, north Oxford, a continuation of Walton Street.
 Her father was a college porter.

 Iris was 13 when World War Two broke out.
 On that Sunday morning the family sat round the radio and heard Prime Minister Neville Chamberlain telling them that the country was at war with Germany.
-She remembers air raid shelters being built though but her family sat under a table under the stairs if there was an air raid siren.
+She remembers air raid shelters being built but her family sat under a table under the stairs if there was an air raid siren.
 No-one seemed to panic.
 One bomb fell in a field in Ferry Hinksey Road, off Botley Road.
-It was thought that it was a German plane was unloading its bombs because the crew couldn’t drop them elsewhere.
+It was thought that it was a German plane unloading its bombs because the crew couldn’t drop them elsewhere.

 Her father’s family in London were far worse off than they were.
 Two of Iris’s treasured possessions were a brown teapot and glass vase, which were found under the stairs when a relative’s house was flattened.
 The family fortunately were safe.